HostUp

 17:45

-Throttled the link to 2 Gbit to break the retry loop — CRC errors stopped immediately
+Throttled the link to 2 Gbit with tc to break the retry loop.
+CRC errors stopped immediately

 17:50

-Found the root cause: bond hash was set to layer2 instead of layer3+4, so all inbound traffic was hitting one NIC.
-Fixed the config
+Identified the bond hash was set to layer2 instead of layer3+4, funneling all inbound traffic through one 10G NIC

 17:55